harshit98/harshit98.github.io/talks/_posts/2020-11-12-pycon-sweden-2020-conference-talk.md

 - Reserve 5 mins at the end of your talk.
 Interact with audience at the end via Q/A session.

-In my upcoming blogs in "#Talks" category, I will be going through my experience in detail and learnings.
+In my upcoming blogs in "#Talks" category, I'm planning to give more talks in international conferences.
+I will be writing my experience and learnings more in detail.
+Stay tuned!